andrewmmeans/little-foot/README.md

 Washington State has the highest number of sightings AND the highest number of sightings when scaled for population.
 And if you want to dive further, your best bet to catch a glimpse of Bigfoot is in Pierce County.

-Are there regional differences of language used to describe reports of bigfoot?